coralogix/coralogix-aws-shipper/README.md

 To add more verbosity to your function logs, set RUST_LOG to DEBUG.

+**Trigger Failed on Deployment**
+If Deployment is failing while asigning the trigger, please check that S3 Bucket notifications has no notifications enabled.
+If Using Cloudwatch max number of notificactions per LogGroup is 2.

 > **Warning:** Remember to change it back to WARN after troubleshooting.

 **Changing defaults**